adibarra/enchant-tweaker/README.md

 ### No Thorns Backlash
 Normally armor will take damage when Thorns is triggered.
 Enabling this tweak will prevent your armor from taking damage from the enchantment.

+### Shiny Max Enchantment Names
+Normally everyone knows what the max level for an enchantment is, but what about now?
+Enabling this tweak will color the name of enchantments at max level to be yellow.
+This tweak is client side only.

 ### Trident Weapons
 Allow the addition of some weapon enchantments that normally can not be added to tridents.
 Enabling this tweak allows you to add the following enchantments to tridents: Sharpness, Smite, Bane of Arthropods, Fire Aspect, Knockback, and Looting.